Germany's Scholz, India's Modi meet in New Delhi – DW – 10/25/2024

 Scholz met Modi on Friday morning at the Indian Prime Minister's official residence.

-"In this world we need friends and allies – just like India and Germany," Scholz said on social media platform X.
+"In this world we need friends and allies – just like India and Germany," the German leader said on social media platform X.

-The German leader arrived in New Delhi on Thursday just before midnight with several senior ministers of his cabinet for the high-level talks — a framework established by the two countries in 2011.

 He was received by India's Minister of State for Home Affairs, Nityanand Rai.